 Its a shame I have to write this, because frankly his religion should be least of our concerns.
 He fought against an army which represented Uzbek invaders and that is all that should concern us.
-But instead of recognising the flaw that was the Mughal empire, our secular donkeys issue following statements with regards to Barphukan – Mughal struggle :
+But instead of recognising the flaw that was the Mughal empire, liberals (?) and progressives (?) issue following statements with regards to the Barphukan – Mughal struggle :

 - Lachit Barphukan was not a Hindu.

 - He fought against the Hindu Ram Singh.

 - Most important commander was a Muslim named Ismail Siddiqui.

 - It was not a Hindu – Muslim struggle.
 Let us not paint it that way.